-A short sale happens when a seller's lender agrees to accept less than its unpaid mortgage balance to facilitate a sale.
+A short sale happens when a property's lender agrees to accept less than its unpaid balance of the outstanding mortgage to facilitate a sale.

+Buyers gravitate toward short sales for two reasons: The list price is attractive, and they believe the seller is desperate.
+However, neither of those beliefs is necessarily true.
 Since not every short sale home is in foreclosure, not every seller is desperate.
 Moreover, sellers often set the listed price unrealistically, hoping that buyers will flock to that listing like moths to a flame.

 Preapproved Short Sales

 With a preapproved short sale, the new buyers' wait is dramatically shortened.
 Typically, about the time the first buyers walk away, the sellers' documents have already been submitted to the lender, and the lender may have been close to issuing the short sale approval letter.
-The missing documents at this point are the new buyers' offer and loan qualifications.
+The missing documents at this point are the new buyers' offers and loan qualifications.

+You can get a clue as to what the bank might do by looking at the opening bids posted in the event a home is in foreclosure.
 Often banks will post a minimum bid for the auction.
-If that minimum bid is the amount that is owed to the bank, that tells a reasonable person that the bank does not to sell the home to anybody at the auction.
-Because a reasonable person does not want to pay the balance due on the mortgage or that person would just pay off the mortgage and buy the home from the seller.
+If that minimum bid is the amount owed to the bank, that tells a reasonable person that the bank does not expect to sell the home to anybody at the auction.
+A reasonable person does not want to pay the balance due on the mortgage, or that person would just pay off the mortgage and buy the home from the seller.

 If no one else submits a higher offer, eventually, the bank will put the home up for sale as an REO.
 Watch for it to reappear on the market as a bank-owned home.
 If the price is reasonable at that point, buy it from the bank.
 At least buyers of bank-owned homes are relatively assured their transactions will close within 30 days or so, and most likely at a much lower price.